halponton/email.ponton.io/README.md

 - API Gateway stage throttling applies to all routes (requests per second).
 - WAF rate-based rule applies to `/admin` paths in prod (per-IP requests over 5 minutes).
 - Tune values in `lib/config/environments.ts`.
+- Throttling is configured on the explicit `$default` stage to allow stage settings.

 **Future Milestones:**
 - Milestone 6: Observability and retention jobs